chaoss/website/CHAOSScon/2019EU/speakers.md

 _Open Source Engineer - VMware_

 Alex is an Open Source Engineer at VMware Open Source Technology Center, where he works on VMware open source contribution analytics.
-Before VMware, Alex was getting his master's in Software Engineering at Polytechnique Montreal, where he researched collaboration and contribution in Open Source communities.
+Before VMware, Alex was a getting his masters in Software Engineering at Polytechnique Montreal, where he researched collaboration and contribution in Open Source communities.

 Session: **Your Team’s Open Source Contributions, in One Dashboard**
 > With the rise of Open Source Program Offices in the industry, we are observing a rise in teams dedicated to upstream open source contributions.
-As this often represents the result of large investment from a company, it is important to be able to quantify and monitor the team’s contributions over time.
+As this often represents the result of a large investment from a company, it is important to be able to quantify and monitor the team’s contributions over time.
 To answer this, we created a tool that tracks the open source contributions from a list of users.
 The tool uses Perceval and the GitHub API to track pull requests, issues, comments, reviews, commits authored, and commits merged.
 The dashboard then displays a summary of the team’s contributions, any user’s contributions as well as a series of charts.

 ### Ana Jimenez Santamaria